Patricia Phelps de Cisneros: Career

 In her twenties, Cisneros became the founder and director of the language department of the Simon Bolívar University, Caracas.
 There, she developed an innovative audio-visual approach to teaching foreign languages.
 She also worked with Accion International and was a founding contributor of AVEPANE (Asociación Venezolana de Padres y Amigos de Niños Excepcionales).

-Through the Fundación Cisneros, Patricia and Gustavo Cisneros launched a number of education initiatives: in Venezuela, a literacy program called ACUDE benefited over 300,000 citizens, and the Centro Mozarteum provided scholarships to young people to study classical music.
+Through the Fundación Cisneros, Patricia and Gustavo Cisneros launched a number of education initiatives.
+In 1979, they created the Asociación Cultural para el Desarrollo (ACUDE) in Venezuela, whose literacy program served over 300,000 students across the country.
+The program utilized a comprehensive multimedia pedagogy called Sono-Estudio Curso to shift the focus of writing and literacy away from traditional educational settings and into contexts that address everyday needs, from social interaction to health, hygiene and job performance.
 The Fundación Cisneros also created Cl@se, an educational television channel that reached over two million homes from Argentina to Mexico; AME, an international professional development program for teachers conducted through distance-learning; and Piensa en Arte, a methodological model for teaching critical thinking skills.

+In 1985, Patricia and Gustavo Cisneros founded Fundación Mozarteum Venezuela, which is dedicated to music education.
+In addition to organizing mater classes and concerts with world-renowned musicians such as Zubin Mehta, Seiji Ozawa, and Sándor Végh, The Fundación Mozarteum Venezuela has also provided scholarships and facilitated international partnerships to nurture young musical talent.
+The organization has helped foster cultural appreciation through public concerts and community outreach activities, making classical music accessible to a broad Venezuelan audience.

 From 2014 to 2017, the Fundación Cisneros provided professional development in Venezuela and the Dominican Republic with the online platform called Tu Clase, tu país.